Chambers & Partners:

 the subsidiary of a NASDAQ listed company in connection with disputed merger proceedings brought by dissenting shareholders.

-Sarah’s recent insolvency and restructuring work includes advising hfc limited as a co-promoter of a multi-company Scheme of Arrangement of the Sphinx Group of 22 Investment Funds.
-This scheme was sanctioned by the Grand Court of the Cayman Islands in November 2013, and in a subsequent Scheme of Arrangement sanctioned by the Grand Court in June 2014.
+Sarah’s insolvency and restructuring work includes advising hfc limited as a co-promoter of a multi-company Scheme of Arrangement of the Sphinx Group of 22 Investment Funds sanctioned by the Grand Court of the Cayman Islands.

 Since 2011 Sarah has developed an additional expertise in Cayman Islands employment law and acted for very senior employees in high profile cases against large multi-national employers.
 During the past 3 years' she has successfully represented: